thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 ### Registering the Plot with `@register`

 The `@register` decorator declares a new plot entry named `interactive_tutorial`.
-This name is the handle you will use from the plotting CLI to run this plot.
+This name is the handle you will use with the plotting CLI to run this plot.
 The registry scans the files under `src/tbp/plot/plots/` and collects any functions decorated with `@register`.
 The registered `main` function is the plot’s entrypoint, where all the plotting code is placed.

 ### Attaching CLI Arguments with `@attach_args`

 The `@attach_args` decorator links an argument definition function to the plot.
-This allows the user to add argparse arguments which will be passed to the function `main`.
+This allows the user to add argparse arguments, which will be passed to the function `main`.

-In this tutorial we define one required argument, `experiment_log_dir`, and one optional argument, `--objects_mesh_dir`, which defaults to the YCB mesh directory.
+In this tutorial, we define one required argument, `experiment_log_dir`, and one optional argument, `--objects_mesh_dir`, which defaults to the YCB mesh directory.

 ### The `InteractivePlot` Class